Azure/SimuLand/3_simulate_detect/persistence/addCredentialsToApplication.md

 ## Output

+Use the variable `$secret` to authenticate to the compromised application.

+* You can use a SAML assertion and the `$secret` value to get an OAuth access token with the application as the client.
+[Get the OAuth access token via the SAML bearer assertion flow](../persistence/getOAuthTokenWithSAMLAssertion.md).
+You can get a token to access the Microsoft Graph API.

-Use the variable `$secret` that contains the credentials object to authenticate to the compromised application.
-For example, if the application has permissions to read mail, you can authenticate to the application and use it to do so.
+If the application has delegated permissions to read mail, you can use the OAuth access token from the previous step to read mail of the signed-in user:

 * [Mail access with delegated permissions](../collection/mailAccessDelegatedPermissions.md)